Itumac/bootstrap-bubble/README.md

 bootstrap-bubble
 ================

-A Bootstrap 2.3.2 module that combines the best features of popover and modal and it has intellignet placement.
-If the bubble will place off the page, the placement algorithm will either swithc placement choice or shift the bubble content to fit on the page.
+A Bootstrap 2.3.2 module that combines the best features of bootstrap popover and bootstrap modal and employs an intelligent placement algorithm.
+If the bubble will fall off the page, the placement algorithm will either switch placement choice or shift the bubble content to fit on the page.
 It's everything I wanted popover to be.

 Features: